SimTech-Research-Data-Management/porous-media-flow-model/specifications/model.md

 - __wall_thickness__
     - Type: float
     - Description: Value of the porous media model wall thickness in m

 ### Recording

 This is a container for information about the recording parameters

+- __camera_id*__
+  - Type: @Camera.id
+  - Description: ID of the camera that has been used
+- __height__
+  - Type: PositiveInt
+  - Description: Height of the image
+- __width__
+  - Type: PositiveInt
+  - Description: Width of the image
+- __n_frames__
+  - Type: integer
+  - Description: Number of frames found in this video
+- __frames__
+  - Type: NDArray
+  - Description: Videoframes
 - __time*__
   - Type: float
   - Description: Value of the investigated time period in s
-- __number_of_pictures*__
-    - Type: int
-    - Description: Value of the total number of pictures which were investigated
 - __repetition_rate*__
   - Type: float
   - Description: Value of the recording repetition rate in Hz
 - __field_of_view*__
   - Type: string
   - Description: Value of the field of view in m x m
-- __resolution*__
-    - Type: string
-    - Description: Value of the picture resolution in px x px